The Masters: When it starts, how to watch, betting odds for golf's first major of 2025

-There are 95 players in the field, the largest in a decade, even without five-time champion Tiger Woods, who underwent surgery in March to repair a torn Achilles tendon.
-Last year, Woods set the record by making the cut for the 24th time in a row.
+There are 95 players in the field, the largest in a decade, even without five-time champion Tiger Woods, who had surgery in March to repair a torn Achilles tendon.
+Last year, Woods set a record by making the cut for the 24th time in a row.

-There is still a schism among the game's best players, and just 12 from the breakaway LIV Golf league will be teeing up among the pink dogwoods and blooming azaleas.
-That includes Jon Rahm, the winner two years ago, and Bryson DeChambeau, the U.S. Open champion, who has begun to transcend the game through his popular YouTube channel.
+There is still a schism in the game, and just 12 from the breakaway LIV Golf league will be teeing up among the pink dogwoods and blooming azaleas.
+That includes Jon Rahm, the winner two years ago, and U.S. Open champion Bryson Dechambeau.

 Here is a look at what you need to know leading up to the Masters.

-The rest of the field tees off in groups of three, which will be announced Tuesday.
+Davis Riley and Patton Kizzire are the first competitors off at 7:40 a.m., followed by groups of three.
 After the second round, the top 50 players and ties make the cut for the weekend and are paired according to score for the final two rounds.

-Scheffler, who has yet to win this season, is the 9-2 favorite, according to BetMGM.
-McIlory is the second pick at 13-2 following his wins at Pebble Beach and The Players Championship.
+Scheffler, who has yet to win this season, is the 9-2 favorite, according to BetMGM Sportsbook.
+McIlory is second at 13-2 after his wins at Pebble Beach and The Players Championship.
 Collin Morikawa is 14-1 while Rahm and DeChambeau are 16-1.

-Most of Monday's practice round was washed out by persistent rain and the threat of afternoon thunderstorms.
-But the forecast for the rest of the week calls for ideal conditions: plenty of sunshine and highs in the 70s.

 Scheffler, who along with his green jacket and Olympic gold medal won seven times on the PGA Tour last year, got a late start to this season after cutting himself on a wine glass in December.
 But the world No. 1 comes into the Masters with momentum after a final-round 63 left him one shot back of winner Min Woo Lee in his last start at the Houston Open.